Frequently Asked Questions

 Coaching is a more action-oriented process designed to help you make changes in your life.
 A coach will help you get in touch with what you most fundamentally believe in and help you decide how to use your core values to determine what your goals are.
 Together you will design an action plan to help you move through the divorce and to launch your new life.

 4. Can you help me find an attorney or a financial planner?

 Yes.
 It is crucial that you put together a good team of experts in order to be prepared and to help you avoid making the classic costly and potentially devastating mistakes during the divorce process.

-At SAS we will first work with you to you assess what you need, then we will connect you to excellent vetted attorneys, mediators, financial planners, accountants and a myriad of other professionals and resources as needs arise.
-Coaches are available to accompany you to meetings as well (in person, proximity permitting; or otherwise, via Zoom or Skype) ensuring that you walk away from the meetings with detailed notes, all of your questions answered and a follow up plan.
+At SAS, we’ll work with you first to assess what you need, then we’ll connect you to excellent vetted attorneys, mediators, financial planners, accountants and a myriad of other professionals and resources as needs arise.
+Coaches are available to accompany you to meetings as well (in person, proximity permitting; or otherwise, via Zoom or Skype) ensuring that you walk away from these meetings with detailed notes, all of your questions answered and a follow up plan.